infoslack/awesome-kafka/README.md

 ## Requests for Help/TODO

  - Create a section for resources that will help to quickstart learning for kafka and kafka streams
- - Add about sectoins per each page.
+ - Add about sections per each page.
  - Merge in repo: https://github.com/semantalytics/awesome-kafka
  - Find Example projects with kafka
  - Fix formatting on links in learning.md